Lights, Camera, AbraCadabra: Setting the stage

 The Illusionist (2006)

-Though Edward Norton and Jessica Biel couldn't save this film from being eclipsed by a stronger 2006 film about magicians, The Illusionist isn't a bad film; in fact, it's rather terrific.
+Though Edward Norton and Jessica Biel couldn’t save this film from being eclipsed by a stronger 2006 film about magicians, The Illusionist isn’t a bad film; in fact, it’s terrific.

 The film is set in nineteenth-century Vienna and depicts the narrative of the illusionist Eisenheim and his journey to be with his true love, Sophie.
 Their love is illegal since Sophie is a duchess and Eisenheim is a peasant, and Sophie is slated to marry the horrible Prince Leopold.
 The lovers devise a scheme to employ illusionary powers to liberate Sophie from her scheduled marriage and the city of Vienna under Leopold’s reign.